CognizantOpenSource/Cognizant-Customer-Experience-Assurance-Viewer/README.md

 Cognizant Customer Experience Assurance Viewer is licensed under Apache License, Version 2.0.
 Feel free to use, modify, and distribute this software as per the terms of the license.

-## Contact

-For any inquiries or feedback regarding the Cognizant Customer Experience Assurance Viewer, please contact our team at [email address].

 Thank you for your interest in our project!
 We hope you find the Cognizant Customer Experience Assurance Viewer valuable for your business needs.